 Types of printing

 The printer in a matter of years was developed, successors of its creator devised new ways to use it making it simpler, faster and of course productive.
 There are some factors to take into account for this to have happened, among others, the incorporation of electricity, an issue that helped extensively in the modernization of the printing process.

 It also influenced the diversification in the materials designed for printing, including cardboard, plasticized papers (vinyl) as well as almost all types of fabrics.
-In order to achieve this end, techniques were developed that are still in force today and have elevated printing as a very prosperous, interesting and lucrative business from which various professions are nourished, including graphic design, marketing, advertising, signage, and many others that depend on this prosperous industry.
+In order to achieve this end, techniques were developed that are still in force today and have elevated printing as a very prosperous, interesting business from which various professions are nourished, including graphic design, marketing, advertising and many others that depend on this prosperous industry.

 Currently there are two main ways to access images and texts in faithful reproductions, which meet the number of copies required, the time stipulated to have a given job, and the maximum quality required for each order, in short this is the essence of both techniques.